jimidarke/ledSignController/README.md

 - Change the default AP password (`ledsign0`) during configuration
 - Place the device on a separate IoT network/VLAN when possible
 - Use a strong, unique password for your WiFi network
+- Consider using a firewall to restrict access to the device

 ### MQTT Security
 - Enable MQTT authentication and use strong, unique credentials
 - Consider using TLS/SSL for MQTT connections in sensitive environments
 - Restrict MQTT topic access using ACLs on your broker
 - Regularly rotate MQTT passwords

+### REST API Security
+- Change the default API credentials (username: `admin`, password: `ledsign`)
+- Avoid exposing the REST API directly to the internet
+- Consider setting up a reverse proxy with HTTPS if remote access is needed
+- Implement IP-based access restrictions if possible in your network

 ### Physical Security
 - Place the ESP32 and wiring in an enclosure to prevent tampering